Wine and Roses: Plot

-Opening

-In a flashforward, authorities remove possessions from Saul Goodman's vacant home.
+In a flashforward, authorities remove possessions from Saul Goodman's opulent home.
 As a cabinet is loaded onto a truck, Kim Wexler's souvenir tequila bottle stopper falls into the gutter.

-Main story

-After Nacho Varga flees Lalo Salamanca's compound, Tyrus Kitt calls Nacho and directs him to a motel.
+In the present, Nacho Varga flees Lalo Salamanca's compound.
+Tyrus Kitt calls Nacho and directs him to a motel.
 Lalo arrives at the home of his tenants, Sylvia and Mateo, kills them, then moves Mateo's body to his house to be identified as his.
 Juan Bolsa calls Gus Fring and tells him that Nacho aided in killing Lalo and that the cartel has placed a bounty on him.
 Gus questions the circumstances, wondering why the hit team members are all dead if they succeeded in killing Lalo.
 Nacho reaches the motel room, where he finds a gun, cash, and a new cell phone.
 He calls Tyrus, who tells him to hide until it is safe to move.
 Nacho attempts to call Mike Ehrmantraut, who declines to answer.

-The prosecutor and detective handling Lalo's murder case report that the defendant's name (Jorge de Guzman), address, and the family from his bail hearing are fake and question whether Jimmy is complicit.
-Jimmy threatens to file misconduct complaints, and mistakenly refers to Lalo by his real name.
+The prosecutor and detective handling Lalo's murder case report that the defendant's name, address, and supposed family are fake and question whether Jimmy is complicit.
+Jimmy threatens to file misconduct complaints, and accidentally refers to Lalo by his real name.
 He explains away the error, but afterward silently berates himself.

 Kim suggests that if Jimmy intends to practice law as Saul Goodman, upgrades to his home, car, and office are in order.
-They decide to follow through on Kim's plan to force a resolution of the Sandpiper case by ruining Howard Hamlin.
-Later, as Kim surveils Howard and Clifford Main during a round of golf, Jimmy sneaks into the locker room and plants a bag resembling cocaine in Howard's locker.
-Jimmy narrowly avoids being caught, and Howard and Cliff find the bag, which Howard explains away as a prank or an employee's mistake.
+They decide to follow through on Kim's plan to force a resolution of the Sandpiper case by ruining Howard Hamlin's reputation.
+Later, as Kim surveils Howard and Clifford Main during a round of golf, Jimmy attempts to sneak into the club's locker room and plant a bag resembling cocaine in Howard's locker.
+After causing a scene in a confrontation with Kevin Wachtell, Jimmy succeeds.
+Howard and Cliff find the fake drugs, which Howard explains away as being someone else's, but Cliff appears dubious.

 Lalo intends to enter the United States, but before hiding in the coyotes' cargo truck, he calls his uncle Hector to say he is alive and he believes Gus was responsible for the attack.
 Hector advises him to find proof the cartel will accept.
 Lalo realizes the proof is not in the U.S. and decides to stay.
 The coyotes refuse to return his money, so he kills them, returns the money of the others who paid to be smuggled, then uses the coyotes' pickup truck to drive away.